ndrean/phoenix_solid/README.md

 It is a 3 stages process with Debian 11 based images:

-- a builder stage for the fullpage SPA based on a NodeJS 18 Debian 11 based image.
+- a builder stage for the full page SPA based on a NodeJS 18 Debian 11 based image.
 In dev non-docker mode, you can build "by hand" `mix spa --path="./priv/static/spa"`.
 This stage is used to differenciate the rebuild from the hooked version.
 - a builder stage for the Phoenix app and its JS assets, based on Elixir with NodeJS injected, and produce a release and compiled JS assets.
-We inject the fullpage SPA here.
+We inject the full page SPA here.
-- the final "runner" stage to deliver a minimal Debian based image.
+- the final "runner" stage to deliver a minimal Debian-based image.

 > We need to install `nodejs` and `npm`, then `pnpm` as (curiously???)
 NPM didn't accept "link:../deps/phoenix..".